 4.2 Sharing your Personal Data with third-party companies

-In order to keep your data and be able to communicate with you we use a third party system called ConvertKit, a company which is based in USA and is GDPR compliant.
+In order to keep your data and be able to communicate with you, we use a third party system called ConvertKit, a company that is based in the USA and is GDPR compliant.
 You can read their GDPR Policies from this url : https://convertkit.com/privacy

 When browsing the Site, your Personal Data may be transmitted to external service providers.
 These third parties provide service on our behalf and on our behalf to enable the proper functioning of credit card and other payments.